-ScreenOS software is preinstalled on the SSG 5 devices.
+ScreenOS software is preinstalled on an SSG 20 device.
 When the device is powered on, it is ready to be configured.
-While the device has a default factory configuration which allows you to initially connect to the device, you need to perform further configuration for your specific network requirements.
+While the device has a default factory configuration that allows you to initially connect to the device, you need to perform further configuration for your specific network requirements.